llvm/circt/docs/PyCDE.md

 ## Manual Compilation

 Follow these steps to setup your repository for installing PyCDE via CMake.
-Make sure that your repo has the proper LLVM/MLIR Python requirements by running the following from your CIRCT repo root:
+Ensure that your repo has the proper Python requirements by running the following from your CIRCT repo root:

 ```
 $ python -m pip install -r llvm/mlir/python/requirements.txt
+$ python -m pip install -r PyCDE/python/requirements.txt
 ```
-Install Cap'n Proto, Verilator, OR-Tools using the provided scripts:
+Although not scrictly needed for PyCDE develoment, scripts for some tools you might want to install are located in utils/ (Cap'n Proto, Verilator, OR-Tools):

 ```
 $ utils/get-capnp.sh